-COMPUTE/IMAGE inputimage = inputimage / (inputimage-1000) modifies the the contents of the "inputimage" itself.
+COMPUTE/IMAGE inputimage = inputimage / (inputimage-1000) modifies the the contents of the "inputimage" itself (what you should not do).
 Play a bit with the command and load the resulting images to see how it works.

 It is necessary from time to time to inspect an image for large-scale gradients.
 This may be hard or even impossible, if the gradient is hidden in the noise of the image itself.
 In that case suppressing the noise by averaging columns or rows may help.
 The AVERAGE/ROW and AVERAGE/COLUMN commands allow you to do that.
-AVERAGE/ROW out = in-putimage 400,600 for example, averages the rows 400-600 of the "inputimage" and creates the resulting image "out".
+AVERAGE/ROW out = in- putimage 400,600 for example, averages the rows 400-600 of the "inputimage" and creates the resulting image "out".
 Note that the resulting image is 1-dim (you will see just a line in the display when loading it).

 STATISTICS/IMAGE is one of the most important MIDAS commands.
-It allows you to derive various statistical parameters of an image, like mean or median (whats the difference and why should one rather use the median instead of the mean?), min, max etc. STATIS-TICS/IMAGE inputimage does it but uses the full contents of the image, ie bad pixel with exceedingly low/high numbers will enter the statistics.
-It is better (similarly to loading an image) to predefine a useful dynamic range for you statistics.
+It allows you to derive various statistical parameters of an image, like mean or median (whats the difference and why should one rather use the median instead of the mean?), min, max etc. By typing STATISTICS/IMAGE inputimage the full contents of the image will be used and that is what you shall use.
+In some cases it is better (similarly to loading an image) to predefine a useful dynamic range for your statistics.
 This can be done with the parameter excess.
-For example, useful range is to make the statistics of an image without parameter first and redo that with $excess = exact \ median \pm 3 \ \sigma$ (why is that a good idea?).